CloudHub360/waives.net/.github/CONTRIBUTING.md

 ## TL;DR

+Please:

 1. **Be friendly and respectful to all with whom you interact here.** Remember text is a lossy communication format and what you write _will_ be interpreted differently from how it was meant.
-2. **Use the bug and pull request templates provided.** These are intended to make everyone's lives easier.
+2. **Use the bug and pull request templates provided.** These are here to make everyone's lives easier, contributors and maintainers.
-3. **Keep your commits and pull requests small.**
+3. **Keep your commits and pull requests small.** A small commit is easier to understand, to cherry-pick, revert, and undo.
+Pull requests are easier to review, and so will be merged more quickly, if you keep them small.
-4. **Follow the coding style guidelines.**
+4. **Follow the coding guidelines.** We have tried to make these easy-to-follow and not too demanding; hopefully it will be clear from the code files themselves, but there are also written guides for reference.
-5. **Include clear and thoughtfully-worded tests.**
+5. **Include clear and thoughtfully-worded tests.** Tests should only test one thing, and they should clearly describe the behaviour they're trying to test.
+Take your time over test names.

+:pray: Thank you for your time and contributions! :pray:

-### I just have a question to ask!
+### But I just have a question to ask!

-Please do not file issues to ask questions; we'll be happy to answer your questions via email at support@waives.io.
-We expect to implement lower-friction communication methods such as chat and message boards in time as the project and community grows.
+We'd love to answer your questions!
+We'll be happy to answer your questions via email at support@waives.io, and we expect to implement lower-friction communication methods such as chat and message boards in time as the project and community grows.
+Please do _not_ file issues to ask questions; these are for work items (e.g. bugs, features) only.

 ## How can I contribute?